egrommet/Computational-Journalism-Publishers-Workbench/TestingStatus.md

 * 2012-11-18 15:20 laptop VirtualBox still having problems with Linux Mint 14 - dropping back to 13
 * 2012-11-21 15:55 laptop VirtualBox Compiz crashes with Ubuntu 12.10 - dropping back to 12.04
 * 2012-11-21 15:55 laptop VirtualBox Linux Mint 14 released and looks good - will release if all installs work
+* 2012-11-21 17:45 laptop VirtualBox Mageia 2 is too big a PITA with guest additions and other stuff - push out to next release